 Oak Creek has also been a part of seeking to start other congregations to reach our area.
 We have sponsored a Korean church start that currently meets in Granger, an urban church plant meeting on the west side of South Bend, and a church plant in the western region of Michiana.

-Oak Creek is involved in Indiana divsion of Southern Baptist Disaster Relief.
+Oak Creek is involved in Indiana division of Southern Baptist Disaster Relief.
 Our team goes all over the state and America, helping clean up after disaster.
-When you’ve seen a disaster on the news in the last 50 years, what you may not have seen is the Southern Baptist Disaster Relief volunteers who were already on the scene—and they remained long after news cameras left town.
-As the third-largest disaster response team in the nation, this network of state-based volunteers teams does more than just clean up; they bring the healing of Christ to those whose lives have been shattered
+As the third-largest disaster response team in the nation, this network of state-based volunteers teams does more than just clean up; they bring the healing of Christ to those whose lives have been shattered.

 Our church strategy for missions is built around four objectives: